 As negotiated by the UK at the request of the Gibraltar government, some EU laws do not extend to Gibraltar.
 According to several provisions of the Treaty of Accession of the United Kingdom to the European communities, Gibraltar:

-It is outside the customs union of the EU.
+Is outside the customs union of the EU.

-It is excluded from the Common Agricultural Policy (CAP).
+Is excluded from the Common Agricultural Policy (CAP).

-It is excluded from the harmonization of VAT.
+Is excluded from the harmonization of VAT.

 Its economic activity is conditioned by its physical limitations and the lack of open land, which make agriculture non-existent.

 In recent years there has been a significant expansion of hotel facilities to stimulate tourism.
-The port facilities occupy most of the western shore of the territory, as well as a portion of land gained to the sea in the bay of Algeciras.
+The port facilities occupy most of the western shore of the territory, as well as a portion of land gained from the sea in the bay of Algeciras.